 The hotel, opened by Hong Kong’s high-end Swire Hotels, has touches like a soaring lobby outfitted in dark woods and metallic gold, bronze, and silver palette.

 Highlights include floor-to-ceiling windows in every guest room and the cloud-skimming rooftop oasis Sugar, with its Asian-inspired bar surrounded by hand-carved teak stools.
 Rooms are comfortable, but the public spaces feel most welcoming.
-If you’re still wondering where to stay in Miami, well this could be the perfect destination.

 15. Biltmore Hotel